-The Stinky Giant by Ellen Weiss and Mel Friedman is one of the Step Into Reading series of books, designed to give every child a successful reading experience.
+The Stinky Giant is one of the Step Into Reading series of books, designed to give every child a successful reading experience.

 Pepper and Jake love herding sheep in the little valley where they live.
 But there’s a problem a big problem.
 Urk, a giant who lives on a nearby mountain, is big and stinky and doesn’t care that dumping dirty laundry water in the nearby stream causes a flood down below every single week.